Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 To run the experiment (eg. single flow case),
 1. At the receiver side,
 ```
-cd receiver
+sudo -s
-./single-flow.sh <iface>
+sh receiver/single-flow.sh <iface>
 ```
 `<iface>` is the interface name of the receiver's NIC.

 2. At the sender side,
 ```
-cd sender
+sudo -s
-./single-flow.sh <public_ip> <ip of iface> <iface>
+sh sender/single-flow.sh <public_ip> <ip of iface> <iface>
 ```
-`<public_ip>` is for synchronizing between sender and receiver for running the experiments; currently, we are using XMLServer to control the synchronization. `ip of iface` is the interface's IP, you'd like to evaluate the performance.
-Both IP addresses are receiver addresses. `<iface>` is the NIC name in the sender side.
+`<public_ip>` is for synchronizing between sender and receiver for running the experiments; currently, we are using XMLServer to control the synchronization. `ip of iface` is the dst interface's IP, you'd like to evaluate the performance.
+Both IP addresses are **receiver** addresses. `<iface>` is the NIC name in the sender side.

-3. The results can be found in `results/`; if you would like to get CPU profiling results organized by categories, you can utilize the `symbol_mapping.tsv` to categorize.
+3. The results can be found in `results/`; if you would like to get CPU profiling results organized by categories, you can look at log file.
+For example, in no optimization single flow case, `results/single-flow_no-opts.log`contained this info:  `data_copy       etc     lock    mm      netdev  sched   skb     tcp/ip
+4.590   9.650   4.980   7.030   16.090  4.880   7.060   37.210`.

 ## Authors
 * Shubham Chaudhary
 * Qizhe Cai